bitpesa/api-documentation/quick-integration.md

 ## Handling errors

 You need to be sure that you can handle transactions where the payout has failed.
-For a generic guide please see [how you receiving error messages](transaction-flow.md#receiving-error-messages) and how you can [cancel recipients and transactions](transaction-flow.md#cancelling-recipients-and-transactions).
+For a generic guide please see [how you receive error messages](transaction-flow.md#receiving-error-messages) and [how you can cancel recipients and transactions](transaction-flow.md#cancelling-recipients-and-transactions).
 Note that by default we will never cancel funded transactions without your request but [you can enable this feature if you'd like](additional-features.md#auto-cancellation-and-refund-of-transactions).

 Since there can be a wide range of different errors, as a starting implementation we usually propose the following logic: